JakobTischler/VSCode-FS-AI-Tools/README.md

 ### Generate Airports

 Extracts the airports from a `Flightplans.txt` file, and uses an airports master file (containing every possible airport entry) to create this flightplan's `Airports.txt` file.
-The file path to the master file must be provided in the `fs-ai-tools.generateAirports.masterAirportsFilePath` setting.
+The file path to the master file must be provided in the `fs-ai-tools.masterAirportsFilePath` setting.
 <br>
 <br>